Rsantct/pe.audio.sys/pe.audio.sys/doc/80_WakeOnLan.md

 ## Wake On Lan

-If you have a 24x7 Raspberry Pi kind of micro PC running at home, you may want to remotely WakeOnLan your main pe.audio.sys PC system.
+To remotely WakeOnLan your main pe.audio.sys PC system, you can either:

-To do so you can either:
+- Use some smartphone app with WOL capability (geek option)

-- Use some smartphone app with WOL capability
+- Use the provided auxiliary web page (end user friendly option)

-- Use the provided auxiliary web page
+If you have a 24x7 Raspberry Pi kind of micro PC running at home, you may want to use it as a WOL server.

 On your 24x7 micro PC you'll need: